Unleash/unleash-client-ruby/README.md

 # Or if preferred:
 # Rails.configuration.unleash = Unleash::Client.new
 ```
-For `config.instance_id` use a string with a unique identification for the running instance.
-For example: it could be the hostname, if you only run one App per host.
-Or the docker container id, if you are running in docker.
-If it is not set the client will generate an unique UUID for each execution.

 To have it available in the `rails console` command as well, also add to the file above:
 ```ruby